 This dive bar gets packed on a nightly basis, and rightfully so.
 If you are in Tar Heel country at the University Of North Carolina, bring your god to Zog’s.

-Those furry animals are let in here to watch you shoot pool, throw darts, and play trivia all over the infamous sticky floor.
+Those furry animals are let in here to watch you shoot pool, throw darts, and play trivia over the infamous sticky floor.
 The letters over the bar read, “F–k Yeah.”, which sums up the idea of this glorious watering hole.

-If this wasn’t enough, the basement beneath the restaurant that has plenty of stories held within it’s walls is called The Pig.
-That amazing name, along with the jukebox, darts, and pool tables make this the spot to be in Ann Arbor for a laid back night of pounding brews.
+If this wasn’t enough, the basement beneath the restaurant, with plenty of stories held within its walls, is called The Pig.
+That unique name, the jukebox, darts, and pool tables make this the spot in Ann Arbor for a laid-back night of pounding brews.

-Coupe Deville’s, Charlottesville, Va.:
+Coupe Deville’s, Charlottesville, Va.

-The University of Virginia is a notorious party school, and the bar scene lives up to that.
+The University of Virginia is a notorious party school, and the bar scene matches that.
 At Coupe’s, the food is surprisingly good for a dive bar, and with the cozy atmosphere, you can make quite a night out of this place.

-That, paired with the 80 beers that challenge you to finish them to earn your picture on the wall make it a must visit.
-The graffiti on the bathroom walls and the dimly lit basement make for an interesting night of getting sloshed and wondering who you are dancing with.
+That, paired with the 80 beers that challenge you to finish them to earn your picture on the wall, makes it a must-visit.
+The graffiti on the bathroom walls and the dimly lit basement make for an exciting night of getting sloshed and wondering who you are dancing with.